annaghi/mobile-contact-bar-3/readme.txt

 Mobile Contact Bar is a compact and highly customizable plugin, which allows your visitors to contact you directly via mobile phones, or access your site's pages instantly.

-The settings page is available under the *Mobile Contact Bar* menu in the WordPress admin.
+The settings page is available under the *MCB Contact Bar* menu in the WordPress admin.